Sustainability Summer Research Fellowships

 Benjamin Troupe, a Philosophy and Political Science major, completed his project, "Sustainable Ethics: Promoting Sustainability by Developing a Holistic Morality," with the support of his UK faculty mentor Eric Sanday in the College of Arts and Sciences.

-Students are encouraged to apply for multiple summer research and creative opportunities, but can only receive funding for ONE fellowship opportunity.
+Students are encouraged to apply for multiple summer research fellowships, but can only receive funding for ONE fellowship opportunity.